Last stand: Fear of execution

 Troops may fight a last stand if they believe that they will be executed if they surrender.

 In Custer's last stand, at the end of the battle, the extent of the soldiers' resistance to the Lakota and Cheyenne warriors indicated they had few doubts about their prospects for survival if they surrendered.
 In the end, the hilltop where George Armstrong Custer's remaining troops made their last stand made it impossible for Custer's men to secure a defensive position.
 Nevertheless, the soldiers put up their most dogged defence, and died fighting.

 During the Warsaw Ghetto Uprising, by the end of 1942, the Jews trapped in the Warsaw Ghetto learned that the deportations were part of an extermination process, as the deportees were sent to death camps.
 Many of the remaining Jews decided to revolt.
 The first armed resistance in the ghetto occurred in January 1943.
 On 19 April 1943, Passover eve, the Nazis entered the ghetto.
 The remaining Jews knew that the Nazis would murder them all and they decided to resist the Nazis to the last, rather than surrender.

-Another example of a famous last stand was during the First Battle of Mogadishu, where two US 1st SFOD-D snipers, MSG Gary Gordon and SFC Randy Shughart, protected the crash site of helicopter 'Super 6-4' and injured pilot Mike Durant, whom they feared would be executed by a crowd of deadly rioters.
+Another example of a famous last stand was during the First Battle of Mogadishu, where two US 1st SFOD-D snipers, MSG Gary Gordon and SFC Randy Shughart, protected the crash site of helicopter "Super 6-4" and injured pilot Mike Durant, whom they feared would be executed by a crowd of deadly rioters.
 The two snipers killed 25 and wounded dozens more before they ran out of ammunition and were killed.
 Their defense, however, allowed Mike Durant to survive long enough for one of the local warlords to take him prisoner.
 The US was ultimately able to arrange for his release and he was returned home.
 For their actions, MSG Gordon and SFC Shughart were posthumously awarded the Medal of Honor.

+Fear of mistreatment

+People may fight to the death due to the belief that if they surrender they will be tortured or enslaved.
+At the Siege of Numantia, the inhabitants refused to surrender to the Romans because they were unwilling to become slaves.
+Japanese soldiers in World War II were told by their superiors that they would be tortured if captured.